 Elaine studied for a BA in music at Maynooth University in Ireland, and then moved to Queen's University Belfast, where she completed an MA in Twentieth-Century Music and subsequently a PhD with a dissertation on Brahms's involvement with the early music revival.

 Her research focuses on the intersections between music, politics, culture, and intellectual history in nineteenth and twentieth-century Germany.
 She is particularly interested in the German Democratic Republic, and has published extensively on the relationship between culture and politics in the state.
+Her current research explores the global contexts of the GDR.
+She is working on a book project that explores how the GDR used music to negotiate relations with the postcolonial world.
 She is author of Composing the Canon in the German Democratic Republic: Narratives of Nineteenth-Century Music (Oxford University Press, 2014), editor together with Amy Wlodarski of Art Outside the Lines: New Perspectives on GDR Art Culture (Rodopi, 2011), and editor with Derek B. Scott and Markus Mantere of Confronting the National in the Musical Past (Routledge, 2018).
 She has published articles in venues such as the Journal of the American Musicological Society, Opera Quarterly, Kritika, Nineteenth-Century Music, Twentieth-Century Music, and Music & Letters.
-Her current work is concerned with the global contexts of the GDR.
-She is writing a monograph that explores how the state used musical diplomacy to negotiate political relationships with postcolonial countries.